hugoqnc/Paxos-SLR210/README.md

 In order to do so, we need to solve consensus.
 The CAP theorem ensures that : *consensus is impossible to solve in an asynchronous message-passing system if at least one process may crash*.
 We therefore need to find a less strict form of consensus that is achievable.
 This is the Paxos/Synod algorithm, which combines:
 * **Obstruction-Free Consensus** (*ofcons*)
-  * Same Validity and Agreement as consensus
+  * Same Validity and Agreement as consensus,
-  * Termination :
+  * Termination:
     * If a correct process p proposes, it eventually decides or aborts,
     * If a correct process decides, no correct process aborts infinitely often,
     * If there is a time after which a single correct process p proposes a value sufficiently many times, p eventually decides,